Aspoz/Sweet-iOS-Docs/_posts/2015-01-12-storyboard-overviewviewcontroller.md

 The `UITableView` has a reusable cell named 'OverviewCell' with multiple outlets.
 These outlets are named: 'CaseBG'(`UIView`), 'CaseStatusColor'(`UIView`), 'CaseTitle'(`UILabel`) and 'CaseType'(`UILabel`).
 These can be found in the corresponding instance view.
 The table view has the referencing outlets 'delegate', 'data source' and an outlet for itself named 'OverviewTableView'.

 ### 5.3 Constraints:
-Vertical space (125), table view to view.
+Vertical space - (125) - table view - view.

 ### 5.4 Segues: